 An example from within the PGP: PGP1 (hu43860C) is heterozygous for SERPINA1-E366K and SERPINA1-E288V.
 As I understand it, these are considered somewhat pathogenic ("PiSZ" genotype) when one is on each gene.
 Perhaps they are always heterozygous, but we would like to see that they are indeed on different copies of the gene and not both in the same gene.

-#3 Updated by Madeleine Ball almost 8 years ago
+#3 Updated by Madeleine Ball about 8 years ago

 Evan Maxwell (emaxwell) has added a python module for phasing of trio data commit: https://github.com/madprime/get-evidence/commit/fed5761e

 All we need is to add some boxes in the php side where genomes are uploaded to finish it all -- the processing step checks if there's a metadata file in the source directory and, if so, reads it and checks for shasums that identify two parent genomes to send to the trio phasing module.